-This week it’s the penultimate episode of Blue Planet II and all eyes are on ‘Coasts’ (3.12.17).
+The penultimate episode of Blue Planet II saw all eyes on ‘Coasts’.
 At the points where oceans and land collide, dramatic and challenging habitats are found, places where extraordinary wildlife fight against the odds to survive.

 Coastlines are forever changing, and many of the world’s animals, who can live both on land and in water, must adapt to deal with homes being destroyed, food being limited and new predators arriving on the scene.